Pranav363/PCB_Robocon_2k20/README.md

 In the competition, robots compete to complete a task within a set period of time.

 Attached files are PCB designs used by TEAM VULCANS in Robocon2020 competition.
+This repository contains .brd & .sch file desgined in EAGLE software.